-It’s a not-so-scientific fact that food (and wine) just tastes better when you’re sitting outside on a blanket.
+It’s a not-so-scientific fact that food (and wine) just tastes better when you’re sitting outside.
 Luckily, in our perma-sunny city eating alfresco isn’t a rarity, but that isn’t stopping us from frothing at the ultimate opportunity to scoff delicious eats in the open air at this year’s James Street Food and Wine Trail.

-This year’s event spans four days, running from Thursday 25 to Sunday 28 July, culminating in a huge market day on its final day, again closing part of the street to transform the swanky foodie precinct into a huge urban picnic—only this time, James Street will be closed all the way from Bucci to At Sixes and Sevens, making it the biggest food trail ever.
+Returning for 2021 after a forced break last year, this year’s event spans four days, running from Thursday 29 July to Sunday 1 August, culminating in a huge market day on its final day, again closing part of the street to transform the swanky foodie precinct into a huge urban picnic.
+Stretching down James Street from McLachlan Street all the way to Arthur Street, there'll be plenty to eat and explore.

 Image credit: James Street